zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 We attempt to maintain a pool of N established and verified IPTs.
-When we have fewer than N that are `Establishing` or `Good` (see below) and fewer than 2N overall, we choose a new IPT at random from the consensus.
+When we have fewer than N that are `Establishing` or `Good` (see below) and fewer than k*N overall, we choose a new IPT at random from the consensus.

-(Rationale for the 2N limit:
+(Rationale for the k*N limit:
 we do want to try to replace faulty IPTs, but we don't want an attacker to be able to provoke us into rapidly churning through IPT candidates.)